-In ATDE6, we start a command line terminal that provides a CUI (Character-based User Interface) environment.
-Various commands to be run on ATDE6 are input and executed with the command line terminal.
+In ATDE, we start a command line terminal that provides a CUI (Character-based User Interface) environment.
+Various commands to be run on ATDE are input and executed with the command line terminal.
 While there are several types of command line terminals, here we start the GNOME terminal installed by default in the GNOME desktop environment.

-To start the GNOME terminal, please select "Terminal" from the menu at the top left of the desktop as shown in Figure 3.1, "Starting the GNOME Terminal".
+To start the GNOME terminal, please enter terminal from the activityin the upper left of the desktop like Figure 3.1, "Starting the GNOME Terminal" and select Terminal.